jamesmh/coravel/Docs/Mailing.md

 # Mailing

 You love configuring e-mails!
 Especially building an an e-mail friendly template that you can re-use throughout your app.
-O yah!
+Oh yah!

 Sending email through your database is so easy to configure and use, right?
 And don't forget about storing e-mail templates **in your database**!
 So maintainable and easy to use!